 Surgery for childhood leukemia

-Surgery has a very limited role in the treatment of childhood leukemia.
-Because leukemia cells spread throughout the bone marrow and to many other organs through the blood, it is not possible to cure this type of cancer by surgery.
+Surgery has a very limited role in treating childhood leukemia.
+Because leukemia cells spread throughout the bone marrow and to many other organs through the blood, it’s not possible to cure this type of cancer by surgery.
 Aside from a possible lymph node biopsy, surgery rarely has any role even in the diagnosis, since a bone marrow aspirate and biopsy can usually diagnose leukemia.

 In cases where a boy with leukemia has a relapse of the disease in a testicle, surgery may sometimes be done to remove the testicle (along with giving chemotherapy to treat the rest of the body).